-Creating the plural forms of nouns can be a little tricky.
+Creating the plural nouns can be a little tricky.
 The good news is once you learn the rules, changing singular nouns to plural nouns gets much easier.
-Here are the guidelines you need and a few examples to set you on your way.
+Here are the guidelines you need and a few examples of plural nouns to set you on your way.

 What Are Plural Nouns?

 The word plural is defined as “referring to or concerning more than one.”
 So plural nouns are words that mean more than one person, place, thing, or idea.

 - Most nouns can be changed to the plural form by adding “s” or “es” to the end of the word.

 - Another example is words that end in “y” – change the “y” to “i” and add “es.”

 Since the rules can be confusing when changing singular nouns to plural nouns, here are a few more examples of the different forms plural nouns can take.

 Forming plural nouns by simply adding an “s” to the end of the word.